digitalcredentials/tls-did-playground/README.md

 # tls-did-playground

-A playground to provide an example usage of the tls-did libraries
+The tls-did-playground provides an example usage of the tls-did libraries.

+# Development
 ## Prerequisite

-- Clone the **tls-did-registry** repository into the same parent directory as the **tls-did-playground**
+- Clone the [tls-did-registry](https://github.com/digitalcredentials/tls-did-registry) repository into the same parent directory as the **tls-did-playground**

 - Minimum node.js: v14.3.0
   ```